Our take on the traditional Scandinavian spirit, as seen in the New York Times.

 The Nansen Ski Club was founded in 1872 by a group of Nordic settlers, and has since become a ski institution — in fact, it is the oldest operating ski club in the country.
 A non-profit organization, it maintains cross-country ski trails in the area as well as its famous ski jump, which was recently restored to its former glory after being decommissioned in 1988.

-This interesting piece of New Hampshire heritage inspired the creation of Skiklubben Aquavit, a traditional Scandanavian spirit flavored with spices and herbs.
+This interesting piece of New Hampshire heritage inspired the creation of Skiklubben Aquavit, a traditional Scandinavian spirit flavored with spices and herbs.
 The result is a delightfully warming dram, usually sipped neat or taken as a shot.
-Aquavit is a large part of Scandanavian drinking culture, consumed at celebrations and as an aperitif before dinners.
-Often, it is drunk as a finale to a drinking song called a snapsvisa, with a toast of “Skaal!”.
+Aquavit is a large part of Scandinavian drinking culture, consumed at celebrations and as an aperitif before dinners.
+Often, it is drunk as a finale to a drinking song called a snapsvisa, with a toast of “Skål!”.

-Traditionally, aquavit’s main spice is caraway.
+Traditionally, Aquavit’s main spice is caraway.
 Tamworth’s version includes a ginger twist for a floral piquant along with cardamom, star anise, and pink peppercorn.
 The flavorful shot is a perfect winter sipper, and can also be used as a seasonal twist on classic cocktails like a Manhattan or a Swedish Mule.
 To achieve this, a base of barrel aged ginger and bitter orange distillates are carefully blended to support the bold flavors of caraway.
 Baking spice top notes accent this sweet, woody base to create a surprisingly unique mixing tool.
 Locally foraged black walnuts provide a nutty subtlety and good structure to the liquid, while a touch of Chocorua Rye whiskey adds hearty complexity.
 These fulfill a rich tapestry for the showcase spices of this classic spirit.